Symmetric operads in abstract symmetric spectra: Preliminaries on spectra

 This paper uses the language of model categories.
-Very briefly, we recall the less standard notions developed in \cop{Sections \ref{sect--model}, \ref{sect--symmetric}}.
-A \emph{pretty small} model category $\C$ has, by definition, another model structure on the same underlying category which has the same weak equivalences, but fewer cofibrations which are required to be generated by a set of maps whose (co)domain is compact.
-A class $S$ of morphisms in a symmetric monoidal model category $\C$ is \emph{(acyclic) symmetric i-monoidal}, if for any finite multi-index $n = (n_1, \dots, n_e)$, $n_i \ge 1$, and any object $Y \in \Sigma_n \C := \prod_i \Sigma_{n_i} \C$, and any finite family of maps $s = (s_i)$ in $S$, the map
+Very briefly, we recall the less standard notions developed in \csy{\S\ref{chap--model} and~\S\ref{chap--symmetric}}.
+A \emph{pretty small} model category $\C$ has, by definition, another model structure on the same underlying category that has the same weak equivalences, but fewer cofibrations, which are required to be generated by a set of maps whose domain and codomain is compact.
+In this paper, a \emph{symmetric monoidal model category} is a model category that is also symmetric monoidal, such that the pushout product axiom \cite[Definition~4.2.6.1]{Hovey:Model} holds.
+The unit axiom will always be explicitly mentioned separately.

+According to Batanin and Berger \cite[Definition~1.7]{BataninBerger:Homotopy}, a symmetric monoidal model category $\C$ is called \emph{h-monoidal}, if for any object $Y \in \C$ and any (acyclic) cofibration $s$, $Y \t s$ is an (acyclic) h-cofibration.
+If $\C$ is left proper, as are all the model categories in this paper, being an h-cofibration is equivalent to requiring that pushouts along this map are homotopy pushouts (and that it is moreover a weak equivalence in the acyclic case) \cite[Proposition~1.5]{BataninBerger:Homotopy}.
+Moreover, any cofibration is an h-cofibration in this case.
+The point of h-monoidality is that $Y \t s$ in many model categories~$\C$ is not an (acyclic) cofibration (for arbitrary~$Y$), but just an h-cofibration.
+However, h-cofibrations are sufficiently well behaved for establishing model structures: for example, combining h-monoidality with a compact generation condition yields the monoid axiom, see \cite[Proposition~2.5]{BataninBerger:Homotopy} or \csy{\refle{i.monoidal.monoid.axiom}}.

+We call $\C$ \emph{flat} if for any cofibration $s$ and any weak equivalence $y \in \C$, the pushout product $s \pp y$ is a weak equivalence.
+Again, at least for $s\colon \emptyset \r X$, a cofibrant object, this notion has appeared in various places in the literature.